subrato-pattanaik/subrato-pattanaik/README.md

 🟦 TypeScript | ⚛️ React | 🧪 Jest | 🎨 Tailwind | 🌿 Node.js

-Love to work on new frameworks and libraries.
+A lot of interest in working with latest cutting-edge frontend frameworks and libraries.

+Exploring AI-powered applications and how LLMs can be leveraged in frontend development.

 ---